 LISTEN TO AUDIO OF THIS CONTENT

-Gabapentin for anxiety: Gabapentin is the generic name for a common anticonvulsant, anti-epileptic prescription drug.
+Gabapentin is the generic name for a common anticonvulsant, anti-epileptic prescription drug.
 It is sold in the United States under brand names including;

-Gabapentin was first approved for use by the FDA is 1993 as a anti-seizure medication in conjunction with other anti-convulsants.
+It was first approved for use by the FDA is 1993 as a anti-seizure medication in conjunction with other anti-convulsants.

 - Pfizer is the maker of both Neurontin and its generic Gabapentin.

 It has paid at least $945 million to resolve a number of civil and criminal lawsuits related to illegal marketing and off-label distribution of Neurontin.
 These costly lawsuits included promoting the use of for anxiety, migraine headaches, and pain.

 According to Calm Clinic: “There are several drugs that may be prescribed for anxiety that are not commonly in use.
 One such drug is Neurontin.
 Neurontin – also known as Gabapentin – is a drug that is rarely prescribed to those whose sole mental health issue is anxiety.
 But it is occasionally prescribed to those that are struggling with bipolar disorder as a way of relieving anxiety symptoms.”

 Gabapentin is a synthesized form of the neurotransmitter GABA, a chemical messenger who is a “natural function is to reduce the activity of the neurons to which it binds”.
 People who suffer from generalized anxiety disorder (GAD), social anxiety disorder, panic attacks, and other forms of anxiety are widely believed to have abnormally high neural activity, which is why some doctors prescribe it for anxiety.

 GABA binds to GABA receptors within the brain, resulting in a slowing of the activity within these over-excited neurons, which can lead to a reduction in the frequency and severity of symptoms of anxiety among some patients.